Skip to Content

 Memberships and communities

 That’s where the membership site comes in.
 You have to pay to get in, but you get what you pay for.
-Free of ads, free of trolls, free of bots, with every member having a literal financial stake in the community staying high quality and civil.
-Examples include “masterminds,” where business owners share struggles and swap leads, or communities that are built around an expert in a topic.
+Free of ads, trolls, and bots, the site gives every member a literal financial stake in the community, so it stays high-quality and civil.
+Examples include “masterminds,” where business owners share struggles and swap leads, or communities built around an expert in a topic.

 Music and audio

 Most musicians license music to streaming platforms.
-They are paid based on subscriber listens, or receive a portion of ad revenue from free users.
+They are paid based on subscriber listens or receive a portion of ad revenue from free users.
 Podcasts are another popular audio product.
-There are platforms for premium podcasts with dedicated fan bases that offer exclusive episodes to patrons who donate monthly.
-The vast majority are free to listeners and collect ad and sponsorship revenue.
+Platforms for premium podcasts with dedicated fan bases offer exclusive episodes to patrons who donate monthly.
+Nearly all are free to listeners and collect ad and sponsorship revenue.

 Premium content libraries